Product Liability Attorney - Contact Our Scranton Law Firm Today

 We all tend to take products we use every day for granted.
 But your car, your lawnmower, even a lamp or a child's toy in your home can cause serious injuries if the product is defective or has a design flaw.
 A defective product injury can lead to a product liability cases in Pennsylvania.
 "Product liability" refers to the liability of any and all parties along the product's chain of manufacture for damage caused by that product.
 There may be multiple layers of liability.
 These types of claims can be complicated.
 When a dangerous product causes a serious personal injury, the corporations that are liable and their insurance companies do everything within their power to avoid paying injury victims.
 We know that's wrong.
 That's why we fight so hard for the rights of people seriously hurt by dangerous products.
 If you were injured or a loved one was injured or killed by a defective product, call (866) 326-0100 for a free consultation.

-With four offices conveniently located in Northeastern Pennsylvania and a team of experienced accident attorneys work tirelessly for injury victims, O'Malley & Langan has a strong track record of success throughout the state.
+With three offices conveniently located in Northeastern Pennsylvania and a team of experienced accident attorneys work tirelessly for injury victims, O'Malley & Langan has a strong track record of success throughout the state.
 We win cases because we know the law and we understand our clients' needs.
 That's because we're from here and we live here.

 What are common examples of product liability cases in Pennsylvania?

 Product liability cases cover a wide range.
 Some of the most common - and most serious - product liability claims attorneys in Pennsylvania handle involve:

 - Defective car parts - These often result in serious auto accidents.

 - Defective medical devices - Whether you're dealing with defective hip replacement or another medical device, we can help.

 - Dangerous toys - Families reasonably expect the toys their children play with to be safe.
 When they're not, the companies that make these toys need to be held responsible.